 OEM Approvals: Industry Progress or Profit-Driven Pitfall?

-But not all OEMs are headed in that direction.
+But not all OEMs are moving in that direction.

 The Problem with Brand-Specific Approvals